-Net income and comprehensive income for the Corporation for the three months ended June 30, 2023 decreased on a gross basis to \$2.7 million from \$3.3 million for the three months ended June 30, 2022 while, on a per share basis, net earnings decreased to \$0.41 from \$0.47 per common share.
+Net income and comprehensive income for the Corporation for the three months ended September 30, 2023, decreased on a gross basis to \$1.3 million from \$3.4 million for the three months ended September 30, 2022, while, on a per share basis, net earnings decreased to \$0.19 from \$0.49 per common share.

-Revenues for the Corporation for the three months ended June 30, 2023 increased on a gross basis to \$5.2 million as compared to \$5.0 million for the three months ended June 30, 2022 while, on a per share basis, revenues increased to \$0.77 from \$0.70 per common share.
-The quarter-over-quarter increase in the gross amount of interest revenue and the revenue per share is attributable to , mortgages that matured being replaced with higher market interest rates.
+Revenues for the Corporation for the three months ended September 30, 2023, increased on a gross basis to

+\$5.4 million as compared to \$5.2 million for the three months ended September 30, 2022, while, on a per share basis, revenues increased to \$0.81 from \$0.75 per common share.
+The quarter-over-quarter increase in the gross amount of interest revenue and the revenue per share is attributable to mortgages that matured being replaced with higher current market interest rates.
 The Corporation earns little to no return on its cash balances.

-Total operating expenses for the three months ended June 30, 2023 increased on a gross basis to \$2.4 million from \$1.6 million for the three months ended June 30, 2022 while, on a per share basis, these expenses increased to \$0.36 from \$0.23 per common share.
-The period over period increase in expenses is primarily due to an increase in bank line of credit interest \$137 thousand, provision for impaired mortgage losses \$615 thousand and other operating expenses \$86 thousand.
-The Corporation utilizes its line of credit in the short term to smooth out its cash inflows and outflows related to mortgage advances and repayments as well as share sales and redemptions.
-The amount of interest expense in any quarter fluctuates with the actual utilization of the available credit line.
-The provision for impairment losses increased significantly primarily due an increase in the stage 3 remeasurement of four loans for a large residential development project (see Mortgage impairments and provision for impairment losses).
+Total operating expenses for the three months ended September 30, 2023, increased on a gross basis to \$4.1 million from \$1.8 million for the three months ended September 30, 2022, while, on a per share basis, these expenses increased to \$0.62 from \$0.26 per common share.
+The period over period increase in expenses is primarily due to an increase in the provision for impaired mortgage losses of \$2.1 million and professional fees of \$246 thousand.
+The provision for impairment losses increased significantly primarily due to an increase in the stage 3 remeasurement of four loans for a large residential development project (see Mortgage impairments and provision for impairment losses).
 Other operating expenses increased primarily due to higher legal and audit expenses incurred that were associated with an Ontario Securities commission continuous disclosure review.